Netpeak Spider 3.0: New SEO HopeUpdates

 Let’s take a look at two cases:

-- If you’ve started crawling and understood that there is too much data (that is blowing your RAM), you can stop scanning, turn off unnecessary parameters, and resume it.
+- If you’ve started crawling and understood that there is too much data (that is blowing your RAM), you can stop crawling, turn off unnecessary parameters, and resume it.
 And, voila, you freed up RAM and now can parse more data.
 By the way, the good news is that received data is not deleted, but just hidden.
 It means that if you turn these parameters back on, the data will appear in the table and be in all reports.

 I started crawling 1,000,000 pages but RAM usage was too high.
 After analyzing the report, I realized that these pages don’t have ‘Duplicate Pages’ and ‘Long Server Response Time’ issues.
-So I paused scanning and turned off the ‘Page Hash’ and ‘Response Time’ parameters.
+So I paused crawling and turned off the ‘Page Hash’ and ‘Response Time’ parameters.
 Then I just continued crawling by pressing ‘Start’ button.
 Columns with these issues were hidden and RAM consumption decreased → now I can crawl even more pages.

 II.
-Hyper-Speed Scanning
+Hyper-Speed Crawling

 We completely rearranged working process with: